 Records are shown in the Personal Desktop with the name of the register followed by the record identifier.
-In the illustration above, the final item ("Invoice: 2016") is an example (2016 is the Invoice Number).
+In the illustration above, the penultimate item ("Invoice: 960113") is an example (960113 is the Invoice Number).

 The illustration also shows that the Personal Desktop can contain records from different Companies.
 In the illustration, the current Company is Company H (shown in the title bar of the Master Control panel, next to the name of the current user).
 "H" is short for Holding Company in the example database.
-The penultimate item in the Personal Desktop in the illustration ("S: Invoice: 5015") is an Invoice that belongs to Company S (a Subsidiary Company).
+The final item in the Personal Desktop in the illustration ("S: Invoice: 2016") is an Invoice that belongs to Company S (a Subsidiary Company).
 Any record that does not belong to the current Company will be shown in the Personal Desktop with its Company Short Code before the name of the register.
-So, in this example, if the current user were to quit HansaWorld Enterprise and restart, selecting Company S, then Invoice 2016 would appear in the Personal Desktop as "H: Invoice: 2016" and Invoice 5015 would appear simply as "Invoice: 5015".
+So, in this example, if the current user were to quit Enterprise by HansaWorld and restart, selecting Company S, then Invoice 960113 would appear in the Personal

-You can open a record in the Personal Desktop in one of three ways-
+Desktop as "H: Invoice: 960113" and Invoice 2016 would appear simply as "Invoice: 2016".

-1. By clicking on the record in the Personal Desktop and selecting 'Open Record' from the Operations menu;
+You can open a record in the Personal Desktop using one of these methods-

-- 2. By double-clicking on the record in the Personal Desktop; and - 3.
-By clicking on the record in the Personal Desktop and selecting 'Save' from the Record menu (or pressing the Enter key).
+- By clicking on the record in the Personal Desktop and selecting 'Open Record' from the Operations menu (Windows and Linux) or 'Open Link' from the + menu (Mac OS X); - 2.
+By double-clicking on the record in the Personal Desktop; - 3.
+By clicking on the record in the Personal Desktop and selecting 'Save' from the Record menu; and - 4.
+By clicking on the record in the Personal Desktop and pressing the Enter or Return key.

-Whichever method you use, the record is opened in its own window where you can read or edit it in the usual manner.
+Whichever method you use, the record will be opened in its own window where you can read or edit it in the usual manner.
 If you choose to open a record that is not in the current Company, you will be asked to log in to the relevant Company before the record is opened.